jeffreypaul15/Sunpy3D/proposal.md

 - Allot some time for bugfixes of any major bugs that may arise during the implementation of the 3D plotting as well as the testing and documentation structure.
 - The number of tests to run shall be decided after discussing with the mentors.
 - Re-write any tests (if required) with the appropriate 3D testing method.
+- Work on rotating the initial 3D plot with understanding of cpos with `GenericMap` rotation.
 - Begin work on adding code for plotting AstroPy coordinate objects.